vinc/vinc.cc/src/computers.html.md

 I have a picture from 2003 where I can see an AOpen Computer Mainboard box for what could be the motherboard for this computer.

-I bought an external CDROM drive for it or for the next computer to read CDs from magazines.
+I bought an external CD-ROM drive for it or for the next computer to read CDs from magazines.
 I also bought a Creative [Sound Blaster][10] Vibra 16 (CT4180) that was [released in 1997][11].